 Step 1: Register your account

+Firstly, click here to join Plus500.
 You will be prompted to download the Plus500.com mobile app to register.
 Select between a Demo and Real Money account.
 After filling in basic personal information, you will gain access to the unlimited demo account.
-Before you can buy Microsoft stock, you will be prompted to answer a few questions to establish your investor risk profile.
+Before you can trade Microsoft CFD stock, you will be prompted to answer a few questions to establish your investor risk profile.

 Step 2: Fund your account